Nausea After Running? 5 Potential Causes + Solutions

 If you’ve ever finished a particularly hard running workout or given it your all in a race, your immediate surge of glory and pride might be partially clouded by the sudden urge to vomit.

-Nausea after running is an unfortunately common, and certainly undesirable, side effect of hard exercise and can put a damper on enjoying the afterglow of a good workout.
+Nausea after running is an unfortunately common, and certainly undesirable, side effect of hard-intensity exercise and can put a damper on enjoying the afterglow of a good workout.

-This article will discuss the 5 main causes of nausea after running or working out and how to stop feeling nauseous after running.
+This article will discuss the five most common causes of nausea after running or working out and how to stop feelings of nausea after running.

 A nauseous runner.

-Why Am I Nauseous After Running and What Can I Do About It?
+Why Causes Nausea After Running and What Can I Do About It?

 There are several potential reasons why you might feel nauseous or sick to your stomach after running.
-Here are some of the top causes of nausea after exercise:
+Here are some of the top causes:

 #1: Running Too Soon After Eating

-Typically, the most common reason for throwing up after running or feeling like your body is trying to vomit is due to the fact that when you exercise, particularly at a high intensity, your digestive system essentially shuts down.
+Typically, the most common reason for throwing up after running or feeling like your body is trying to vomit is that when you exercise, particularly high-intensity exercise, your digestive system essentially shuts down.

-In order to properly fuel your working muscles with oxygen rich-blood and nutrients, the body has to divert blood away from the stomach and digestive tract so that there is enough to circulate to the muscles, lungs, and heart.
+To properly fuel working muscles with oxygen-rich blood and nutrients, the body has to divert blood away from the stomach and digestive tract so that enough circulates to the muscles, lungs, and heart.

-Essentially, your body maximizes the efficiency during exercise by trying to meet the elevated oxygen demand of your heart and muscles by making compensatory reductions in the circulation to nonessential regions of the body, such as the large digestive tract.
+Essentially, your body maximizes the efficiency during exercise by trying to meet the elevated oxygen demand of your heart and muscles by making compensatory reductions in the circulation to nonessential regions, such as the large digestive tract.

 A person eating breakfast.